-Authorities now estimate that some 1,400 shops are selling marijuana in the five boroughs, virtually all of them, illegally.
+Authorities estimate some 1,400 shops are now selling marijuana in the five boroughs, and virtually all of them are doing so illegally.

 "Not just anyone can sell just because it's legal," Manhattan District Attorney Alvin Bragg said Tuesday.

 Bragg sent letters to some 400 smoke shops that warn them of potential eviction proceedings for unlawful cannabis sales.
 The DA's letter cited a law that required evictions of commercial tenants involved in unlicensed cannabis sales.

 "You can't just open a shop," said Mayor Eric Adams, who joined Bragg and also announced four enforcement actions by the city.